Quick start

 Powering the device

-Medusa supplies the systems with a variety of cables that are specifically tailored for each application.
-Information on the specifications of all available cables can be found in the Cables and connectors section.
+Medusa supplies the systems with a variety of cables specifically tailored for each application.
+The Cables and Connectors section provides information on the specifications of all available cables.
 The table below lists which cables come standard with each detector type.
-Always use Medusa-certified cables on the system; these cables are specifically designed to be used with our spectrometer systems.
+Always use Medusa-certified cables on the system; these cables are specifically designed for use with our spectrometer systems.

-Spectrometers have a nominal power usage of 3W and a peak power usage of 6W.
+Medusa spectrometers use 3W nominally and 6W at their peak power consumption.
 Make sure that the power source can supply this power.
-Most power banks can be used to power the sensor.
+Most power banks can power the sensor.
 This power bank should supply at least 1.2 amperes at 5V to facilitate the 6W peak power usage.
-A USB port of a computer is not suitable for powering the detector.

 Configuring the measurement

-When the system is powered, it will automatically start the spectrometer.
+When the system is powered, the spectrometer is automatically started.
 All data is logged and automatically saved to the last selected project.

 System startup